 Please consider your accommodation accessibility needs when choosing the type of membership you purchase.
 You will need either a full or concessionary membership to request a hotel room.
 A supporting membership does not allow members to request hotel rooms or book camping plots.

-Please see our venue accessibility information for more on how to get around the main venue, Chesford Grange Hotel.
+Please see our comprehensive venue and hotel accessibility information for more on how to get around the main venue, the Chesford Grange Hotel and our secondary hotel Woodland Grange.